hhannuniemi/Bayesian_prediction/README.md

 3. Hierarchical model with hierarchical prior for mean and common variance.

 For model comparison Pareto-smoothed importance sampling (PSIS) is used to calculate leave-one-out cross validation.

+This project work is done in course "Bayesian Data Analysis" at Aalto University in 2018.